brendadaun/data-analytics-winter-2025/module_1/assignment_1.md

 - Time sensitivity
 - Complexity of the problem
 - Need for detailed visual instructions
 - Level of confidence in verifying the accuracy of the information

+- I asked both Google and Chat GPT how to remove duplicates in a dataset, and once again found Chat GPT to be more helpful.
+Though Google “showed its work” and had a ton of links I could go to, it was much easier to follow Chat GPT.
+Maybe it’s because I have trained Chat GPT to explain things to me like I’m five.

 ---

 ### 6. **Final Reflection**
 Reflect on your experience using ChatGPT vs Google and describe:
 - Which resource you found most effective for this task and why.
 - How this exercise influenced your approach to learning new data skills in the future.

+- I continue to be a Chat GPT stan.
+While I think there’s a ton of value in Google’s Search, I find their new AI Overview function super tedious and ugly, to the point that I have avoided using Google so that I don’t have that come up on my screen.

+However, I do think that Google might be a better place to find additional resources to learn complicated subjects, so I might mainly use it to find like to other sites I want to visit.

 ---